 Yes.
 We need proof of high school graduation in the form of a transcript or GED.
 If you have a GED and also attended classes at a high school or schools, send official transcripts from the relevant school(s).
 Although we place more emphasis on your course of study in college, we also consider high school performance for all transfer applicants.

-Q: I’m a first-semester freshman and you won’t have my college grades in time to make a decision.
+Q: I’m a first-semester student and you won’t have my college grades in time to make a decision.
 How will this affect my application?

 All applicants who are currently enrolled in college are required to send mid-term grade reports.
 We look very seriously at the high school record for all students with less than a year of college work, and at the mid-term report for all applicants.

 Q: If I'm a transfer student.
 May I study abroad?